dsasson48/dsasson48.github.io/_posts/2021-04-21-covid_facebook.md

 The associations between social media use and rising levels of anxiety, depression, and isolation have been documented in countless [articles](https://www.independent.co.uk/life-style/health-and-families/social-media-mental-health-negative-effects-depression-anxiety-addiction-memory-a8307196.html
-), (documentaries)[https://www.searchenginejournal.com/social-media-movies/313503/], and robust [academic research](https://pubmed.ncbi.nlm.nih.gov/27881357/).
+), [documentaries](https://www.searchenginejournal.com/social-media-movies/313503/), and robust [academic research](https://pubmed.ncbi.nlm.nih.gov/27881357/).
 Once we’re all vaccinated and mask-free—will we stick to the same social media diet?

 Facebook has become the solution to problems we didn’t know we had.
 A digital pacifier that calms us while we wait, a humming virtual engine that soothes (or stokes) social anxiety, it serves billions worldwide as a vital communication tool.
-And it suffers catastrophic data breaches, like the (recent leak)[http://npr.org/2021/04/09/986005820/after-data-breach-exposes-530-million-facebook-says-it-will-not-notify-users
+And it suffers catastrophic data breaches, like the [recent leak](http://npr.org/2021/04/09/986005820/after-data-breach-exposes-530-million-facebook-says-it-will-not-notify-users
-] that compromised the privacy of millions of users.
+) that compromised the privacy of millions of users.

 Yet the Facebook behemoth persists, relatively unscathed.
 A decade ago, the nuclear disaster and tsunami at Fukushima prompted global compassion and environmental outrage; a flood of data today, however, provokes far less action and anger.
 I wonder why.